sanssecours/Yan-LR/Ideas.md

 # Indentation Rules

 - Peek into lookahead (after `NL`) and count spaces at the beginning of a line
-  - Set global values accordingly to check if the new line is in
+  - Set global values accordingly to check if the new line is indented less or more
 - Add indent and detent tokens
   - Check proper indentation afterwards (`$text.length`)
 - Overwrite `nextToken` method